Arkanosis/rssht/docs/index.rst

 When the connection is lost (because the remote client has been shut down, or because of a network issue), rssht takes care of re-establishing the tunnel.

+It is useful when all you have on the machine you want to connect to is a SSH client and no root access.
+If you are root on the machine you want to connect to, you may prefer using a tool like `Nebula <https://github.com/slackhq/nebula>`_.

 Installation
 ------------